Krachi East MP Donates Agrochemicals To Farmers

-The agrochemicals according to the member of parliament for the area have been procured through the one-district-one-million dollars initiated by the Akufo-Addo government.
+The agrochemicals according to the member of parliament have been procured through the one-district-one-million dollar initiative by the Akufo-Addo government.

-Presenting the items to some farmers at Kparekpare in the Krachi East Municipality, the member of parliament admonised the farmers not to politicize the gesture and also called on them to guard against vote buying in this electioneering year.
+Presenting the items to some farmers at Kparekpare in the Krachi East Municipality, the member of parliament admonished the farmers not to politicize the gesture and also called on them to guard against vote-buying in this electioneering year.

 The farmers expressed joy after receiving the agrochemicals and promised to utilize them for their intended purpose.